Open Space & Trails

 · Be considerate of others.
 Pick up dog waste and trash.

 Thank you for the continued commitment and stewardship of the Eagle County Homestead L Open Space.
-If you have questions or concerns about Open Space management, contact me at [email protected], or the Open Space Manager, Peter Suneson, at [email protected]
+If you have questions or concerns about Open Space management, contact [email protected], or the Open Space Manager, Peter Suneson, at [email protected]

 Representatives from Eagle County Open Space and Colorado Parks and Wildlife attended the Board Meeting on Friday, September 9, 2022 at 10:00am to discuss the possibility of wildlife closures on portions of the Homestead ‘L’ Open Space.
 Many community members attended to express their thoughts on the topic.
 Layton Stutsman, with Colorado Parks and Wildlife, shared a document on the importance of seasonal trail closures